c0c0n3/kitt4sme/arch/README.md

       representative of how the platform will be used and how we tested them with the prototype.
 13. [Conclusion][conclusion].
+14. Appendix: [Software catalogue][catalogue].
+Overview of the software KITT4SME partners are integrating into the platform, role in the architecture, purpose and value proposition.

 ### Notes